ILSR-GIS-DATA/United-State-s-of-Broadband-Maps/README.md

 Map displays data granularity of state broadband maps and links to the state map webpages.

 # Map Methodology
 Our search for state-wide broadband maps involved a Google search for "state-name + broadband" or "state-name + broadband map."
 We considered maps "up-to-date" if they included FCC 477 or other data sources that were dated 2020 or later.
 Then, each state map was evaluated in terms of the types of data displayed.
-We categorized and displayed the most precise data used in each state map and displayed four data categories in our final map that include:
+We categorized and displayed the most precise data used in each state map and displayed four data categories in our final map that include (in order from most detailed to least detailed):
 1. Broadband Serviceable Locations (BSLs)
 2. household speed test data
 3. privately shared ISP service areas